Skip to content

 Choose Device

+Choose a placeholder machine previously created if your CNC machine is not yet set up and listed.
 Refer back to the Adding Your Machine guide for a step-by-step walkthrough on adding a CNC machine to your list of devices in MillMage.

 Refer to Devices for more information.